 Health & wellbeing

-The heartiest section of our Outdoor Hub - diversity and inclusivity outdoors; videos, guides and articles on the benefits to wellbeing of spending time outside; focused sections on mental health, nature connection and practicalities of health, hygiene and comfort while you're outside.
+The heartiest section of our Outdoor Hub - with research & reports, videos, guides and articles on the benefits to wellbeing of spending time outside; plus focused sections on mental health, nature connection and practicalities of health, hygiene and comfort while you're outside.

-With an introduction from Coralie Hopwood of the John Muir Trust.
+With an introduction from Coralie Hopwood of the John Muir Trust (at time of writing).